howonlee/mertonon/docs/v0_13_roadmap.md

 - [ ] Estimation essay copy-edit
 - [ ] Link up estimation essay to blog index
 - [ ] Upload the estimation essay

-- [ ] Post estimation essay - 9am wednesday, I think
 - [ ] Test for the stack push and pop
 - [ ] Get the grad sidebar to say it's OK if the validations work, currently its a noop
 - [ ] Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - [ ] Auditing DDL stuff

-- [ ] Readme hero gif - think about what to have in it
+- [ ] Post estimation essay - wait for Wayne
 - [ ] Auditing BE endpoint thinking (just thinking and sketching)
 - [ ] Theory of value outline, research
 - [ ] Changelog